Swimming With Whales in Tahiti: The Mo’orea Whale Swim

 So, is Swimming with Whales in Tahiti Ethical?

-Despite the number of boats and swimmers in the water, there are still rules in place.
+On top of limiting the number of boats and swimmers in the water, there are several other rules in place.
 Boats can’t go more than 100 meters from the whale and swimmers need to stay back as well.
-You also are not meant to chase them.
+You also are not meant to chase them and there is no free diving allowed.
 As usual, there are some rule-breakers but the guides are pretty good at reigning them in.

 What Tour Company to Go With

-I will add, Mitch told us that of all the operators out there only seven are actually local.
+Our guide told us that of all the operators out there only a handful are actually local.
 The rest are all expats from France who came over with a lot of money and bought boats.
 This is common in tourism across French Polynesia so I would suggest trying to choose local if possible.

 PS: My trip with my friend Chantae was a research trip for her to write the official Moon guide book to the islands.
 It is now available and you can grab a copy here to help plan your French Polynesia adventures.